HAB29/Eggs-Terminator-Game/README.md

 6. Show the player their progress.
 7. Finish when the player has guessed the word.

-For example, if the word were HAPPY, the first player would write:
+For example, if the word was HAPPY, the first player would write:
 _ _ _ _ _